Gamemodstudios/.github/profile/README.md

 ## Thank You

-Thank you for being a part of the Game Mod Studios community!
+Thank you for being a part of the Gamemodstudios community!
 Your support fuels our creativity, and we look forward to sharing more exciting mods with you.

 Happy gaming! 🎮✨